samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## DevOps

-DevOps is a mix between software development and IT operations.
-Examples of DevOps work would include automating the deployment of software, monitoring the performance of deployed software, and managing the infrastructure that the software runs on.
+DevOps is a combination of software development and IT operations.
+Examples of DevOps work include automating the deployment of software, monitoring the performance of deployed software, and managing the infrastructure that the software runs on.

 ## Discord